 - Meanwhile, in a bowl add diced celery, diced onion, mayonnaise, mustard, dill, salt, and pepper.
 Squeeze fresh lemon juice into bowl.
 Whisk to combine.

-- When potatoes have cooled to room temperature, slice into halves or quarters (depending on the size of your potatoes - make the pieces bite sized and easy to eat).
+- Once potatoes have cooled to room temperature, slice into halves or quarters to make bite-size pieces.

 Equipment Recommendations